tradlyplatform/marketplace-api/puffin-v2/docs/subscription.md

 sidebar_label: Subscription
 ---

-Subscription based revenue model in marketplace have many advantages than just being a traditional commission based model.
-Using TradlyPlatform, you can launch a SaaS business on a marketplace idea.
-The simple example is you allow anyone to sell and buy but charge a monthly subscription fee for using the marketplace app.
+A marketplace which allow people to buy and sell with no middleman commmission charges on transaction.
+Your revenue model is like a SaaS business where you just charge sellers or buyers for the usage of the app on a monthly subscription fee

 **Highly suitable for emerging markets**
 In emerging markets, there is not lof of physical or digital infrastracture to handle activities like